QwenLM/Qwen-Agent

 |

-, you can also develop your own agent implemetation by inheriting from class Agent
+In addition to using built-in agent implementations such as class Assistant, you can also develop your own agent implemetation by inheriting from class Agent.

 The framework also provides a convenient GUI interface, supporting the rapid deployment of Gradio Demos for Agents.
 For example, in the case above, you can quickly launch a Gradio Demo using the following code: